 Cash at bank and in hand represents such accounts and instruments that are available on demand or have a maturity of less than three months from the date of acquisition.
 Deposits for more than three months but less than one year have been disclosed as short term deposits.
-Cash placed on deposit for more than one year is disclosed as a fixed asset investment.

-1. Principal Accounting Policies (cont'd.)
+1. Principal Accounting Policies (cont'd)